Claremont McKenna College: Curriculum

-CMC's science program is currently offered through the Keck Science Department of Claremont McKenna, Pitzer and Scripps Colleges.
-The Keck Science Department offers a double year-long introductory science class to allow more flexibility than the former 3 year-long introductory biology, chemistry and physics courses that most science majors must complete.
-In October 2018, CMC announced that it plans to withdraw from Keck to create its own science department.
+CMC's science program is offered by the Keck Science Department of Claremont McKenna, Pitzer, and Scripps Colleges.
+The Keck Science Department offers a double year-long introductory science class to allow more flexibility than the former three-year introductory biology, chemistry, and physics courses most science majors must complete.
+In 2018, CMC announced that it planned to withdraw from Keck to create its own science department.

-Many CMC students study abroad or participate in one of two domestic programs, one in Washington, D.C., and the other in the Silicon Valley.
-In both of these programs, students complete a full-time internship with a business or government department, remaining full-time students taught at night by CMC professors stationed in the two locations".
+Many CMC students study abroad or participate in one of two domestic programs, one in Washington, D.C., and one in Silicon Valley.
+In both these programs, students complete a full-time internship with a business or government department, remaining full-time students taught at night by CMC professors in the two locations.

-More than 75% percent of students attend graduate school within five years of graduation, and those who choose to go straight to the workforce average a starting salary of $57,156 for the class of 2014, with average signing bonuses averaging $7,905.
-Of those CMC graduates applying to medical school, 80% get into their first or second choice institutions.
+More than 75% percent of students attend graduate school within five years of graduation, and those who do not averaged a starting salary of $57,156 for the class of 2014, with average signing bonuses averaging $7,905.
+Of CMC graduates applying to medical school, 80% get into their first- or second-choice institutions.

-Several CMC students have received notable scholarships.

 Campus life

 View of the Kravis Center, completed in 2011, from Columbia Avenue.

-CMC is known for its active party scene and relatively lenient policies on alcohol use.
+CMC is known for its active party scene and relatively lenient alcohol policy.
 Although the college's social scene draws students from the other schools in the consortium and is enjoyed by many, it has also drawn criticism.
-A 2012 Campus Climate Task Force report published by the school described a "pervasive, 'hyper-masculine' and heteronormative ethos at CMC" and noted that "while female students are valued as friends and intellectual colleagues during the day, at night and particularly on the weekends, female students reportedly feel they are objectified targets for sex or 'hook-ups.'"
-Since 2015, CMC and the other consortium schools have ramped up efforts to reform this culture, including hiring a dedicated Title IX staff member, creating the 7c EmPOWER Center, conducting bystander training under the Teal Dot certification and the establishing a student-run advocates organization that provides 24/7 support for victims of sexual assault.
+A 2012 Campus Climate Task Force report published by the school described a "pervasive, 'hyper-masculine' and heteronormative ethos at CMC", adding, "while female students are valued as friends and intellectual colleagues during the day, at night and particularly on the weekends, female students reportedly feel they are objectified targets for sex or 'hook-ups.'"
+Since 2015, CMC and the other consortium schools have ramped up efforts to reform this culture, hiring a dedicated Title IX staff member, creating the 7c EmPOWER Center, conducting bystander training under the Teal Dot certification and establishing a student-run advocates organization that provides 24/7 support for sexual assault victims.

-There is also an abundance of substance-free social programming available for students, notably including events planned by the College Programming Board such as the annual Disneyland trip as well as other on-campus events like arts and service events.
+An abundance of substance-free social programming is available for students, notably including events planned by the College Programming Board, such as the annual Disneyland trip and on-campus arts and service events.